Coal

 Nuclear power generation plays a key role in supporting the energy transition.

-Tuggen hydroelectric power station, Sweden
+Tuggen hydroelectric power station in Sweden

 Hydro power is economically attractive and has low levels of CO2 emissions.